Stephen King’s Gerald’s Game is being adapted to a movie by Mike Flanagan (Oculus, Hush) for Netflix.

 UPDATE October 17, 2016:

-Carla Gugino (San Andreas) and Bruce Greenwood (Star Trek) has been cast in the leading roles, while Henry Thomas (Ouija: Origin of Evil), Carel Struycken (Men in Black), Kate Siegel (Hush, Ouija: Origin of Evil) and Chiara Aurelia (Agent Carter, Pretty Little Liars) will round out the cast.
+Carla Gugino (San Andreas) and Bruce Greenwood (Star Trek) have been cast in the leading roles, while Henry Thomas (Ouija: Origin of Evil), Carel Struycken (Men in Black), Kate Siegel (Hush, Ouija: Origin of Evil) and Chiara Aurelia (Agent Carter, Pretty Little Liars) will round out the cast.
 Principal photography begins today in and around Mobile, Alabama.

 UPDATE September 6, 2017: